 Forms aren’t the only way to get relevant information into Smartsheet.
 Smartsheet Connectors for Salesforce, Jira, ServiceNow, and Microsoft Dynamics 365 provide built-in data synchronization across critical business platforms, to help bring your most important work together in real time.

-The Smartsheet Data Uploader helps you connect your critical enterprise systems by automating the upload process for any .CSV file exported from your ERP, CRM, database, and other business systems.
+Smartsheet Data Shuttle helps you connect your critical enterprise systems by automating the upload and offload process for any .CSV file exported from your ERP, CRM, database, and other business systems.
 Get the tools you need today to easily get the information you need into Smartsheet without worrying about data entry errors.

 Tip: Explore the ways in which you might increase effectiveness by connecting your critical enterprise system data to Smartsheet.
 Find out which business systems might benefit from Connectors to save you time and reduce errors.